Anti-corruption campaign under Xi Jinping: Due process

 Investigations by the party's disciplinary bodies are not part of the state judicial system.
 When an official is detained for an investigation, known as Shuanggui, they are essentially placed under house arrest and are isolated from the outside world.
 The subject often must endure days of grueling interrogation.
-Data from the first half of 2014 showed that the conviction rate of those who were investigated in that time period to be around 99%.
+Data from the first half of 2014 showed that the conviction rate of those who were investigated in that time period was around 99%.
 The CCDI and its local counterparts usually gather evidence covertly well in advance of detaining the subject.
 Generally, when an official is announced to be under investigation, the CCDI has already collected an overwhelming amount of hard evidence.
 China scholar Willy Lam also wrote that the CCDI has seen a massive expansion of its powers since Xi's ascension, and that it was increasingly involved in the governance of the state.
 Lam also contended that the CCDI seemed to be deriving most of its power from Xi Jinping personally.

 Conversely, state media and some observers have pointed out that the CCDI has undergone significant structural reform in recent years aimed at making anti-corruption efforts more depoliticized, rules-based, and process-oriented.
-For much of its history the CCDI has been seen as a body that is largely inept at fighting corruption, but during the term of Hu Jintao the organization began a series of reforms strengthening its independence.
+For much of its history, the CCDI has been seen as a body that is largely inept at fighting corruption, but during the term of Hu Jintao, the organization began a series of reforms strengthening its independence.
 Upon Xi's assuming the party leadership, further reforms were enacted to make the CCDI a bona fide control and auditing organization governed by a sophisticated set of rules and regulations to ensure professionalism and procedural fairness.
 Under Xi, the CCDI became much less likely to face interference from local barons and vested interests in performing its duties.
-It has also strengthened internal regulations on the manner in which investigations are to be conducted, to ensure that CCDI officials themselves do not abuse their power and break the very same rules they are tasked with enforcing.